-You do!!
+You do.
 As a professional, you are responsible for keeping track of your own CE records.
-You must keep your CE documents for at least 4 years.
-The Board may audit your CE records for up to 4 years.
+You must keep your CE documents for at least four (4) years.
+The Board may audit your CE records for up to four (4) years.

-Then how does the Board know I met the Continuing Education Requirement?
+How does the Board know I met the CE Requirement?

-Each time you renew your license you MUST verify through attesting to the statement on the renewal form that you have completed the 12 contact hours.
+Each time you renew your license you verify by attesting to the statement on the renewal form that you have completed the 12 contact hours.
 It is important that you have completed the CE when you attest to this.

-But, I was just licensed in North Dakota for the first time!!
+I was just licensed in North Dakota for the first time.

 I 'm not working right now.

 Whether you are working or not has no bearing on your CE requirement.
 The CE requirement is directly related to renewal of your license in ND.

 I do not plan to renew my license.
 What do I need to do?

 Inactive Status – If you do not renew your license it will become "Inactive".